 It is said by many that murder is the “ultimate” crime.
-An element of the Criminal Investigations Division's Criminal Investigation Section, the Homicide Unit investigates a murder as if it is, in fact, the "ultimate" crime.
+The Homicide Unit, which is comprised of a lieutenant, 6 sergeants, and 20 detectives, is an element of the Criminal Investigations Section, and investigates a murder as if it is, in fact, the "ultimate" crime.
 When a murder occurs in the City of Miami, a team of investigators respond to the scene.
-A sergeant leads the team of investigators, tasked with examining evidence, interviewing witnesses, identifying the offender or offenders, obtaining a confession and eventually making an arrest.
+A sergeant leads the team of investigators tasked with examining evidence, interviewing witnesses, identifying the offender(s), obtaining a confession, and eventually making an arrest.
 Investigators work around the clock until all leads have been exhausted.
-They coordinate their efforts with their colleagues in the Miami Police Department as well as other local, county, state and federal law enforcement agencies.
+They coordinate their efforts with their colleagues in the Miami Police Department as well as other local, county, state, and federal law enforcement agencies.

 Their investigation starts at the crime scene where, in conjunction with the Crime Scene Investigations Unit, they identify, process and collect any evidence located at the scene.
 The Miami-Dade Medical Examiner responds to the scene at the request of the investigators and performs a preliminary medical examination of the victim.
 The following day an autopsy is performed on the victim to determine the cause and manner of death.
 In the meantime, the Homicide investigators continue to interview witnesses, take sworn statements and show them photographs.
 Once the offender is identified the investigators conduct an interrogation in an attempt to obtain a confession.
 Eventually they consult with the Miami-Dade State Attorney’s Office and arrest the offender.

 The investigation does not end there.
-Detectives assist the State Attorney by conducting follow-up investigations; maintain contact with witnesses and assist with the preparation of the trial.
-In some cases, the investigators will be called upon to testify at the ensueing trial.
+Detectives work closely with the Miami-Dade State Attorney’s Office by conducting follow-up investigations; maintain contact with witnesses, and assist with the preparation of the trial.
+They are essential to the investigative and prosecutorial process.
+In some cases, the investigators will be called upon to testify at a resulting trial.

-Homicide Unit Contacts
+Contacting the Homicide Unit

-If you are experiencing difficulty contacting a detective or are not sure which detective you need to speak with, please call the main Homicide Unit number at (305) 603-6350.
+If you need to reach one of the detectives, please contact them at their phone number or e-mail address listed here on the website.
+If you are experiencing difficulty contacting a detective or are not sure which detective you need to speak with, please call the main Homicide Unit number at (305) 603-6350